QuantumAdventures/optical-bottle-beam/README.md

-Copyright (C) 2022  Quantum Adventures: Pontifical University of Rio de Janeiro research group for optomechanics, quantum optics and quantum information of
+Copyright (C) 2022  Quantum Adventures: Pontifical University of Rio de Janeiro research group for optomechanics, quantum optics and quantum information.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by